Shared Reading Strategies: A Teacher's GuideShared Reading Strategies: A Teacher's Guide: practical strategies for teachers

 • Graphic organisers make abstract comprehension processes visible on the whiteboard.

-• Structured oracy roles ensure all pupils participate equally in text discussion.
+• Structured oracy roles ensure all learners participate equally in text discussion.

 • Physical sentence building connects reading comprehension directly to sentence-level writing.